HackerN64/F3DEX3/docs/Code/Counters.md

-/* This example code is for HackerOoT.
+This example code is for HackerOoT.
 The structs and the general method of reading the counters will be the same for any game.
+The structs are valid though the other code is a little simplistic.
+A full implementation exists in HackerOoT, which includes a full CPU+RSP profiler with tracing, see `src/debug/profiler.c` and related files.

-Build the microcode with one of the CFG_PROFILING_* options below to select one of these sets of performance counters, or without any CFG_PROFILING_* option for the default set.
+Build the microcode with one of the `CFG_PROFILING_*` options below to select one of these sets of performance counters, or without any `CFG_PROFILING_*` option for the default set.
 You can even include all the microcode versions in your game, and let the player/developer swap which one is used for a given frame in order to switch which set of performance counters they're seeing.
 If you want, you